 Abstract:

-We study perceptions of wealth inequality and preferences over the design of a wealth tax through representative online survey experiments in the United Kingdom and Spain (2023).
-After eliciting prior beliefs about the wealth distribution, we randomly expose respondents to true distributional statistics and measure the effects on support for a wealth tax and on its preferred design: threshold, rate and asset base.
-Baseline support is high and stable (over 80% in both countries), the modal preferred threshold is £/€1 million or more, a low (0.5%) rate is more acceptable than a high (1.5%) one, and respondents protect primary residences in both countries and pension wealth in the UK.
-The average treatment effect on support, threshold and rate is close to zero in both countries, reflecting a high-support ceiling and a weak link between perceived inequality and tax preferences.
-On average, respondents who correct their misperceptions update their view of inequality but not their support, a clear belief-to-preference dissociation.
-Information campaigns may shift beliefs about inequality but appear unlikely to broaden an already high overall support for wealth taxation.
-An analysis of subgroups by world-views reveals that information can move preferences about the exemption threshold -where the ceiling does not bind- and only in some Spanish groups: supporters who regard inequality as unfair and trust that taxation is useful and well spent.
+We study perceptions of wealth inequality and preferences over the design of a wealth tax through representative online survey experiments in the United Kingdom and Spain, fielded in 2023.
+After eliciting prior beliefs about the top-10% and bottom-50% wealth shares, we randomly show respondents the true statistics and measure effects on support and the preferred design: exemption threshold, rate and asset base.
+In both countries baseline support is high (over 80%), the modal preferred threshold is £/€1M, a low (0.5%) rate is preferred to a higher (1.5%) one, and most respondents exempt primary residences and pension wealth.
+The average treatment effect on support, threshold and rate is close to zero, reflecting a high-support ceiling and a weak link between perceived inequality and tax preferences.
+Even the comprehenders who demonstrably revise their beliefs, raising perceived inequality by 0.4-0.5 points, are no more supportive, a clean belief-to-preference dissociation.
+Information campaigns are therefore unlikely to broaden an already large base of support, though they can reshape design where the ceiling does not bind.
+This occurs only in Spain, and only for a particular attitudinal configuration: corrective information lowers the preferred threshold among supporters who see inequality as unfair (family origin, not effort, driving success) and trust that taxation is useful and well spent, with the largest effect, about three times the all-supporter average, where the two coincide.
+No UK subgroup responds, its priors being more accurate and the two attitudes coinciding far less.

 Citation: